vivekmathema/GCxGC-CRISP/README.md

 Same as the Google Drive option.
 The manin difference is that the models have to be stored in unsecured HTTP server.
 The option "Use google drive" should be deselected for this option to work

 ## INSTALLATION OF CRISP SOFTWARE

-**1) PRE-BULIT PACKAGE**
+## 1A) PRE-BULIT CRISP CPU PACKAGE  (out-of-the-box )
 This is a recommended setup for non-tecnical users.
-The User can directly downlaod the pre-built package and run the CRISP out-of-the-box
+User can directly downloadd the pre-built package and run the CRISP out-of-the-box

 ## The stand alone windows package for CPU version of python (which is slow but relatively simple than GPU version) google drive link